FunctionStream/function-stream/README.md

 Function stream is a distributed event-driven application development platform based on Apache Pulsar.
 The goal is to facilitate the development of streaming applications for users.
 Funcion Stream providing more convenient for the development of distributed event-driven applications based on the existing features provided by the pulsar function.

+Users can manage Pulsar Functions through this platform, including creating, editing and deleting functions, and also provides management of function image files.
+Function Stream will make many extensions on the basis of Pulsar Function to make it more convenient for users to develop distributed event-streaming application.
+In future plans, online code editing feature and workflow editing feature will also be added.

+This project is still in its early stages, if you are interested in this project and want to contribute to it or suggest ideas, feel free to join us

+You can join [our slack workspace](https://join.slack.com/t/functionstreamgroup/shared_invite/zt-rkqk9pcy-ARS3Y~wb_7z7lojZII5m4g ) to discuss things about the project together.

 ## Install

 ### Install Apache Pulsar

+Function Stream uses [Apache Pulsar](https://pulsar.apache.org/) as the underlying messaging and processing engine, relying heavily on pulsar's features.
+Before we setup function stream, we need to install apache pulsar.

 * Download the modified version pulsar server package from [here](https://functionstream.oss-cn-hongkong.aliyuncs.com/apache-pulsar-2.8.0-SNAPSHOT.zip?versionId=CAEQHxiBgMCAq4vwzhciIGQxMGMxMGI4NjQ0ODRmMzE4NGI0YWE3MjlhNmYyNTc4).
 * You can skip this step if just want to start the pulsar proxy with default config.
 Configure `conf/proxy.conf` as below: